Travel

 In the evening, Ken, Judy, Michael and Camila went to the Cuba Vive gala at the Karl Marx Theater which featured Cuban musicians performing the best of Cuban music.
 Afterwards, they went to the National Theater to attend a performance of a Buena Vista Social Club cover band.

 The next day we flew home.
-We got up early, but the flight was quite late.
-The airline served passengers lunch in the airport restaurant, but instead of sandwiches or something simple, they cooked full meals, which meant half of the passengers got nothing.
+We got up early, but the flight was late.
+The airline instructed the airport restaurant to serve lunch to the passengers, but instead of sandwiches or something simple, they cooked full meals, which meant half of the passengers got nothing.
 On the plus side, the restaurant used compostable eating utensils.
 The final photo shows a book rack at the Havana airport.

 Reflection